aws-samples/container-design-decisions/ADR-Templates/Providing-Sensitive-Data-To-Containers.md

 * Additional complexity of running a CSI provider in the Kubernetes cluster

-### Option 2: Encrypt and Store secrets in Git and load and decrypt them via Kubernetes controller such as SealedSecrets
+### Option 2: Encrypt and Store sensitive data in Git and load and decrypt them via Kubernetes controller such as SealedSecrets

 Store sensitive data as encrypted objects in the cluster and a Kubernetes controller decrypts and create Secret objects.
 The encrypted objects such as SealedSecrets has the encrypted data, and a controller creates the Kubernetes Secrets with the un-encrypted data.